Table of Contents

 Food chaining creates links between food profiles.
 The practice uses sensory measures such as similar textures, colors, smells, or flavors.

-Food chaining works by combining one food a person enjoys with one fear food or food of limited tolerance.
+Food chaining works by combining one food a person enjoys with one feared food or food of limited tolerance.
 This will ultimately help to increase the total nutrition consumed in the diet.

 Who Can Use Food Chaining?

-- People with sensory processing issues whom may be sensitive to certain tastes or textures.
+- People with sensory processing issues may be sensitive to certain tastes or textures.

 - Individuals on the autism spectrum